Tier-2 and 3 consumers prefer second rung brands in noodles: OkCredit

-New Delhi, Jan 29 (IANS) Chings, Yippie and Top Ramen, the three noodle brands standing next only to Maggi, the countrys favourite noodles are finding increased preference among the tier-2 and tier-3 population.
+New Delhi: Chings, Yippie and Top Ramen, the three noodle brands standing next only to Maggi, the countrys favourite noodles are finding increased preference among the tier-2 and tier-3 population.

 Maggi remains the undisputed leader in the noodles category, with a growing preference seen in tier-1 locations.
 While Maggi still remains the highest consumed even amongst tier-2 and tier-3 population, a change in preference has been seen in favour of the next in order brands.